 |

-several books published on Teresa, but the most authoritative source is the life written by Lady Cecil Kerr.
-She begins by
+most authoritative source is the life written by Lady Cecil Kerr.
+She begins by telling us about Teresa’s family background.

-telling us about Teresa’s family background.
-Her father, Robert Higginson, was educated at Stonyhurst College and became
+Her father, Robert Higginson, was educated at Stonyhurst College and became an agent to the Estate of Lord Dillon in Roscommon,

-an agent to the Estate of Lord Dillon in Roscommon, Ireland.
-Whilst staying in Dublin, he was taken to a Ball where he met
+Ireland.
+Whilst staying in Dublin, he was taken to a Ball where he met Mary Bowness.
+She had become a Catholic after a visit

-Mary Bowness.
-She had become a Catholic after a visit to Rome, but had been totally ostracised by her family as a result.
+to Rome, but had been totally ostracised by her family as a result.
+The romantic story behind it all attracted Robert.
+They

-in charge of the canals.
-Whilst pregnant with her third child Mary became ill and
+married and moved back to Gainsborough in England.
+Robert found employment in charge of the canals.
+Whilst pregnant with her third child Mary became ill and made a pilgrimage to the

-made a pilgrimage to the shrine of St Winifride in Holywell, North Wales to pray for healing.
-It was here, on 27th
+shrine of St Winefride in Holywell, North Wales to pray for healing.
+It was here, on 27th May 1844, that Teresa

-May 1844, that Teresa was born.
+was born.
 Only 15 years had elapsed since the Catholic Emancipation Act; places of public worship for Catholics were still few and far

 between.
 The Higginsons’ home became the Catholic centre in the neighbourhood.
 It had a small oratory where Mass could